The Right Dose is the Safe Dose

 • “It costs too much!”
 Surprisingly, physical therapy can be VERY affordable.
 It’s coverable under most major insurance plans, including Medicare and Medicaid.

 The cost of losing independence and abilities can be more significant than a co-pay!
-If you have coverage questions, please ask your doctor or contact CaringEdge.
+If you have questions about coverage, please ask your doctor or contact CaringEdge.

 Honesty is Best

-If you’re feeling unsteady, you’ve had falls you’re not telling your family about, or you’re just not feeling as strong as you used to be, check with your doctor, and don’t wait.
-Share your pain points, fears, and your goals.
+If you’re feeling unsteady, have had falls you’re not telling your family about or are just not feeling as strong as you used to be, check with your doctor, and don’t wait.
+Share your pain points, fears, and goals.
 Aging doesn’t have to come with so much anxiety and uncertainty with the right help in place.

-If you or someone you care about could benefit from physical therapy, or you’d like to learn more, drop us a line at info@caringedge.com.
+If you or someone you care about could benefit from physical therapy or would like to learn more, email us at info@caringedge.com.
 We’ve helped many seniors improve their lives and find the gold in their golden years!

 How to Stay Safe in the Tub